The Advertising Standards Authority (ASA) has upheld five separate complaints against affiliate ads featured on Instagram.

 Regarding social media posts, the ASA states “if an influencer’s social media post depicts and refers to a brand for which the influencer has signed up as an affiliate advertiser, the CAP Code is likely to apply to the post in its entirety”.

-While the ASA has not provided explicit guidance for every type of affiliate on achieving compliance with the Code, it has previously ruled that a lack of consumer understanding of the term ‘affiliate’ against commercial links means this should not be used.
+The ASA has not provided explicit guidance for every type of affiliate on achieving compliance with the Code.
+It has previously ruled that a lack of consumer understanding of the term ‘affiliate’ against commercial links means this should not be used.
 Instead, the use of ‘ad’ or ‘#ad’ alongside affiliate links has become standard.

-The ASA also recognises that some affiliate content is obviously commercial in intent (such as cashback or advertising banners) and does not require disclosure, but there are some blurred lines that affiliates will need to take legal advice for or make a decision based on how easily identifiable content is as commercial in intent.
+The ASA also recognises that some affiliate content is commercial in intent (such as cashback or advertising banners).
+This activity does not require disclosure but it can create some blurred lines.
+Affiliates should take legal advice or weigh up how easily identifiable content is as commercial in intent.

 Obligations

-The Affiliate and Partner Marketing Association reminds the affiliate community that everyone has a part to play in upholding the CAP Code.
-This has been reinforced by the ASA which states, “both the business and the affiliate marketer are responsible under the Code, notwithstanding the fact that the ads may have been created solely by the affiliate without any input from the business themselves”.
+The APMA reminds the affiliate community that everyone has a part to play in upholding the CAP Code.
+This is reinforced by the ASA, which states, “both the business and the affiliate marketer are responsible under the Code, notwithstanding the fact that the ads may have been created solely by the affiliate without any input from the business themselves”.

 This underlines the importance of robust processing of affiliate applications alongside ongoing auditing and monitoring of affiliate content.
-Brands could find they’re non-compliant without being aware of activity happening on their programmes, but ignorance, in this instance, is no defence.
+Brands could find they’re non-compliant without being aware of activity happening on their programmes.
+Ignorance is no defence.

-With five rulings related to affiliate marketing posted in one week, it may be a sign the ASA is dedicating more time to focusing on influencer ads.
+With affiliate marketing rulings in one week, this may indicate the ASA is honing in on influencers.
 It also coincides with a surge in affiliate links being posted to social media, emphasising the need for additional vigilance.

-Previously, some affiliate businesses have sought to educate the market and launch products aimed at helping affiliates achieve compliance.
+Some affiliate businesses released products aimed at helping affiliates achieve compliance.

 In 2020, APMA member, Awin, launched an ad disclosure tool alongside ongoing guidance.
 Fellow APMA member Rakuten has also published a publisher guide to disclosure.